dailystory/docs/articles/changelog/2020/march.md

 * add support for base 62 encoding with capitalization support
 * refactor text messaging to support redirect tracking links
 * click tracking is on by default for new text messages
+* set help and handle label when populated in input box for webforms designer

 ## March 29, 2020
 * support export method for graph fields